Top 10 DAST Tools for DevSecOps in 2026: APIs, CI/CD & Business Logic

 What helps reduce false positives in DAST scanning? +

 Too many false positives waste time.
 While most tools apply severity levels, Escape uses AI to score findings based on exploitability and business risk.
-This helps teams focus on real issues, not noise especially important in CI/CD environments.
+This helps teams focus on real issues, not noise, especially important in CI/CD environments.

 💡 Want to discover more about DAST?
 Check out the following links: